caprenter/Setlistr/README.txt

 http://phpuserclass.com/
 https://github.com/HumanWorks/phpUserClass

-All javascript used has been re-used from websites.
+Practically all javascript used has been re-used from websites.
 Credit is given in those files.
-The application relies heavily on JQuery.
+The application relies heavily on JQuery.(http://jquery.com/)

 Ajax Password Strength Meter Script (jquery.pstrength)
 Author: Digital Spaghetti